 Follow @mainefarmwellness on Instagram!

-A new Instagram account from UMaine Extension focused on agricultural wellness and resilience.
+This Instagram account from UMaine Extension focuses on agricultural wellness and resilience.
 Regular postings feature wellness tips, resources, crisis support information, upcoming events and workshops, and so much more.
 A good way to stay informed and connected.
 You are never alone.

 VIDEO: Managing Stress on the Farm (YouTube)